AutismCare Nepal Society

 1. Detection

-• Detection of children aged 2-5 for Neurodevelopmental Disorders (NDDs) and Autism Spectrum Disorder (ASD) using tools like Rashtriya Bal Swasthya Karyakram (RBSK) and Social Attention and Communication Surveillance (SACS).
+• Detection of children aged 18 months-9 years for NDDs and autism by Female Community Health Volunteers (FCHVs) using tools like Rashtriya Bal Swasthya Karyakram (RBSK) and Social Attention and Communication Surveillance (SACS).

 • Pre and post interventions using assessment tool such as parent well-being, parent quality of life, family empowerment and experience, child well-being and quality of life, child inclusion and participation, parent defined child functional outcomes.